 Figure 3 shows Bazaar's design model.
-Tenants submit the characteristics of their job, and high-level requirements such as the job completion time and/or desired cost to Bazaar.
-In the context of MapReduce, the job characteristics include the MapReduce program, input data size and a representative sample of the input data.
-Bazaar translates tenant requirements to multiple resource tuples $\langle N, B \rangle$ , each comprising the number of VMs and the network bandwidth between the VMs.
-Using the current state of the datacenter, Bazaar selects the resource tuple that is most amenable for the provider and the job cost.
-Note that this description assumes that Bazaar operates as a provider-side tool; yet, this is not necessary.
-Bazaar can also be implemented as a third-party service with appropriate interfaces to the cloud provider to obtain the required information.
+Tenants submit the specifications of their job, and high-level goals such as the job completion time and/or desired cost to Bazaar.
+In the context of MapReduce, the job specification includes the MapReduce program, input data size and a representative sample of the input data.
+Bazaar translates tenant goals to multiple resource tuples $\langle N, B \rangle$, each comprising the number of VMs and the network bandwidth between the VMs.
+Since each of these resource tuples will finish the tenant's request on time, Bazaar's objective is to choose the one that allows the cloud provider to accept more requests in the future, thus maximizing its revenue.
+This selection is based on the current state of the datacenter.
+As shown in the figure, the translation of tenant goals into resource tuples uses two components-